 Such is the case with the Museo Morelense de Arte Contemporáneo Juan Soriano’s logo.
 The museum (MMAC) was inaugurated in 2018 as a contemporary art gallery in a peaceful, vacation town of Cuernavaca near the Mexico City.
 The museum is named after Juan Soriano, a famous Mexican artist, and the art gallery exhibits over 1,200 pieces of his work.
 And will be housing more of contemporary art contributed by local and international artists in the near future.

-The challenge for the Mexico City-based branding studio, the Sociedad Anónima was to not only produce a logo that could be used over in multiple medium but also reflect the modern ideology of the art gallery.
+The challenge for the Mexico City-based branding studio, the Sociedad Anónima was to not only produce a negative space logo that could be used over in multiple medium but also reflect the modern ideology of the art gallery.
 The sans-serif typographic font was tweaked to create display characters that were inspired by the architectural features of the museum’s building designed by a local building firm, the JSa Arquitectura.
 The cuts and hollow spaces are infused in the typeface by making great use of positive-negative spaces to give off the concrete blocks and windows’ allusion.
 The design delicately conveys the iconography of signaling, dynamic color and communicative grid styles.

 The logo could be easily deciphered with context to the building since the strange letter shapes indicate large concrete walls and square cuts that reflect other spaces.
 The dynamic typeface instantly stimulates a contemporary art museum ‘look and feel’ to the visitors and could be easily used in print as well.